jms-guy/greed/README.md

             - '-it': Run the docker image in an interactive terminal session, for getting input after the original command
             - '-p 8080:8080': Maps the container's port 8080 to host, allowing the CLI to open a temp server to listen for Link callback
             - '--user': Runs docker container as your user instead of root, granting user correct read/write permissions for volume
-            - '-v': Mounts a docker volume to the image, allowing for client-side database use
+            - '-v': Mounts a docker volume to the image, allowing for client-side database use and export functionality

         - To make the alias permanent, add it to your shell profile:
             - **Linux/macOS:**